Models based on Mittag-Leffler functions for anomalous relaxation in dielectrics: The Mittag-Leffler functions

-By the way, the determination of such non-negative function $K(r)$ (the Laplace measure) is a standard method to prove the CM of a given function defined in the positive real axis $\RR^+$.
-In physical applications the function $K(r)$ is usually referred to as the {\it spectral distribution function}, in that it is related to the fact that the process governed by $f(t)$ can be expressed in terms of a continuous distribution of elementary (exponential) relaxation processes. \vsp For the Mittag-Leffler functions in one and two-order parameters the conditions to be CM were proved respectively by Pollard \cite{Pollard 1948} in 1948 and by Schneider \cite{Schneider 96} in 1996, see also Miller and Samko \cite{Miller-Samko 97,Miller-Samko 01} for further details.
-These conditions require the independent variable to be real and negative and the order-parameters such that $0< \alpha\le 1$ and $\alpha \le \beta\le 1$, respectively. \vsp A method for proving CM suitable for our Mittag-Leffler functions (2.6) (2.7) (2.8) is that to arrive at the non-negative spectral distribution $K(r)$ by inverting the corresponding Laplace transform by using the Bromwich countour integral.
-Indeed this was the method followed by Gorenflo and Mainardi \cite{Gorenflo-Mainardi CISM97} to prove the CM of $E_\alpha(-t^{-\alpha})$ for $0<\alpha<1$ and to determine the corresponding spectral function.
-We recall the result
+For more details see {\it e.g.} the survey by Miller \& Samko \cite{Miller-Samko 01}.
+By the way, the above representation with the determination of such non-negative function $K(r)$ is a standard method to prove the CM of a given function defined in the positive real semi-axis $\RR^+$.
+In physical applications the function $K(r)$ is usually referred to as the {\it spectral distribution}, in that it is related to the fact that the process governed by the function $f(t)$ with $t\ge 0$ can be expressed in terms of a continuous distribution of elementary (exponential) relaxation processes with frequencies $r$ on the whole range $(0,\infty)$.
+In the case of the pure exponential $f(t)= \exp(-\lambda t)$ with a given relaxation frequency $\lambda >0$ we have $K(r;\lambda)= \delta(r-\lambda)$. \vsp Since $\widetilde f(s)$ turns to be the iterated Laplace transform of $K(r)$ we recognize that $\widetilde f(s)$ is the Stieltjes transform of $K(r)$ and therefore the spectral distribution can be determined as the inverse Stieltjes transform of $\widetilde f(s)$ via the Titchmarsh inversion formula, see {\it e.g.} \cite {Titchmarsh_1937,Widder_1946},